tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

 Reminder: The names here are important!
 The app code we provide expects the Resources to have these names.
 (You can choose to rename them, after you've finished setting everything up.)

-Now, we are ready to import our apps!
+Now, we are ready to import our app!

 ## Next step
 [Step-by-step: Set up Retool App](./set-up-retool-app.md)